 Besides staying in the two resorts above, there is also the option of staying downtown!
 Staying in downtown Park City is perfect for first-time visitors because you will still have the flexibility of going to any of the resorts mentioned above.
 Also, because you will not be as close to the ski lifts, the hotel prices are cheaper.

 There are free ski buses that will take you from downtown to both Park City Resort (8 minutes) and Deer Valley (10 minutes).
-If you get the bus at Park Ave Condos, it will take 5 minutes to Park City Resort and 20 minutes to Deer Valley.
+But if you want to have more freedom, you can also take a rental car!

 Around the Old Town – Downtown area you will find many galleries, boutique stores, and restaurants in historic buildings that double the appeal of each place.
 These buildings used to be saloons or boarding houses and most of them are now B&Bs and restaurants.